A complete guide to Slite pricing in 2026

 Frequently asked questions

-The per-user model means your bill grows directly with your headcount, which can become expensive quickly.
-You’ll be paying for seats for everyone, even team members who only occasionally need to access information.
+The per-user model means your bill grows directly with your headcount, which can lead to higher costs quickly.
+You'll be paying for seats for everyone, even team members who only occasionally need to access information.

-The biggest limitation is the 50-document cap, which most teams outgrow very quickly.
+The biggest limitation is the 50-document cap, which most teams outgrow as they scale.
 The free plan also has limited access to the AI "Ask" feature and only offers basic integrations and permissions.

 The main draw for the Premium plan is unlimited access to Slite's AI feature, "Ask."
 You also get a dedicated support manager and more advanced integrations, which larger organizations might require.

-Slite’s pricing is fairly competitive with other traditional wiki tools that charge per user.
-However, this model can be less cost-effective than usage-based AI knowledge layers that don’t require you to pay for every single employee.
+Slite's pricing is fairly competitive with other mature wiki tools like Confluence that charge per user.
+However, this model can be less cost-effective than usage-based AI knowledge layers that don't require you to pay for every single employee.

-Slite’s pricing is straightforward, so there aren’t many hidden fees.
-The main "hidden" cost is the scalability issue, where your bill increases with every new hire, which can strain your budget unexpectedly as you grow.
+Slite's pricing is straightforward, so there aren't many hidden fees.
+The main consideration is the scalability, where your bill increases with every new hire, which can impact your budget as you grow.

 The AI feature "Ask" is available in a limited capacity on the Free and Standard plans.
-To get unlimited access to its full capabilities, you must upgrade to the more expensive Premium plan.
+To get unlimited access to its full capabilities, you can upgrade to the Premium plan.

 Share this post